xBlade58/smart-meter-platform-page/specification/3_Communication/overview.md

 ### Communication Technologies

-The communication technologies in this document are not specified strict.
+The communication technologies in this document are not specified strictly.
 It is specified which basic technology MUST be used and there is a explicit technology defined that SHOULD be used in order to reach the goal of interconnectivity of different implementations.
-In some cases it MAY be useful to use other technologies which is ok.
-The only restriction is to stick to the agreed data formats as defined in [2_DataModel](./../2_DataModel/overview.md) and to stick to the topic structure as defined in this document.
+In some cases it MAY be useful to use other technologies which is fine.
+The only restriction is to stick to the agreed data formats as defined in [2_DataModel](./../2_DataModel/overview.md) and to stick to the topic structure while doing "messaging" as defined in this document.

 ### Topic Structures